byarr/cdk-kotlin/README.md

 ```

 One of the nice things about this is that we aren't defining a lot of new types and functionality.
 Just using the existing AWS CDK in a more fluent way.

+## TODO

+Not all `Builder` things are resources.
+Can we generate code for those classes.
+Dynamodb Attributes have two fields, doesnt need a builder.
+`LambdaIntegration` (other integrations are available) has options which have a builder, do they need DSL